softcoder/riprunner/README.md

 {% endblock %}

-This will use the website: https://vejvoda.com/rr/ as a proxy to forward requests to: https://svvfd.vsoft.solutions which all phones would recognize because it uses the well known .com format
+This will use the website: https://vejvoda.com/rr/ as a proxy to forward requests to: https://svvfd.vsoft.solutions which all phones would recognize because it uses the well-known .com format

 Development:
 --------------